Maharashtra is purely blessed with amidst serenity and composure with hundreds of secret places.

 6. Purushwadi- Fireflies Festival

 Located in the Akole block of Ahmednagar, the village of Purushwadi is situated 220 km from both Mumbai and Pune, en route to Nashik.

 7. Morachi Chincholi- The Village of Peacocks.

 It is spread over 25 acres that are still undiscovered by the commercial circuit of travel operators.

 It is situated at a distance of 50 kilometers from the city of Pune.
 In addition, the village is full of tamarind grooves with the barley field which enhances its beauty more positively.

 8. Sula Vineyards- India’s largest wine producer.

-If you are a wine lover, Sula Vineyard is the place for you and if you aren’t into wines and all, do not worry, it can still be a perfect weekend getaway for you.
+If you are a wine lover, Sula Vineyard is the area for you and in case you aren’t into wines and all, do no longer worry, it is able to nonetheless be an excellent weekend getaway for you.

 It offers a wide range of exotic wines including special editions, premiums as well as reserves.

 9. Harihareswar Beach- Cleanest Beach In Maharashtra

-Popular Activities at Shriwardhan Harihareshwar Beach: Boating, sailing, swimming, beach volley and beach walking tours are some of the most popular activities among travelers in Shriwardhan Harihareshwar beach.
+Harihareshwar Beach: Boating, sailing, swimming, beach volley and beach walking tours are some of the most popular activities among travelers in Shriwardhan Harihareshwar beach.

-Shriwardhan Harihareshwar is also well known for its rich Maharashtrian thali, which offers something for everyone, from Vada Pav to Karanji.
+Harihareshwar is also well known for its rich Maharashtrian thali, which offers something for everyone, from Vada Pav to Karanji.

 10. Lonar Lake – The Meteor Mystery That Has Even NASA Intrigued

 Lonar is one of Maharashtra’s best-kept secrets.
 Home to the Earth’s only hyper-velocity impact crater in basaltic rock,

 The crater was formed fifty-two thousand years ago, when a meteor crashed into the earth at an estimated speed of 90,000kmph, weighing 2 million tonnes.

 Why is the lake alkaline and saline at the same time?
-Why does it support micro-organisms rarely found elsewhere on Earth?
-Why do compasses fail to work in certain parts of the crater?
+Does it support micro-organisms rarely found elsewhere on Earth?
+Why compasses fail to work in certain parts of the crater?
 And what lurks at the bottom?